Does this sound familiar to you...

 You’re sitting down with your fitted shirt tucked neatly into your trousers, you stand up and immediately your shirt starts to billow?
 As you start walking you have to adjust your shirt in the most subtle way possible.

 That’s just one scenario, inevitably our nicely tucked shirt becomes disheveled throughout the day just from the slightest movements such as walking or raising our arms.

 How Do Guys Keep Their Shirts Tucked In?

 A well tucked shirt is an underrated pleasure and dressing properly is all about eliminating tiny imperfections.
 Nobody looks good and I mean NOBODY with a muffin top shirt parachuting around their waist.
 If you are a slim guy you don't want to have to convince people you haven't gained a belly overnight due to the illusion your ballooning shirt has caused.

 Constantly tucking in excessive fabric around the waist is a laborious task that has become a norm for everyday suit wearers.
-In this article we will be solving the billowing shirt issue once and for all and the best way to keep your shirt tucked in all day long.
+In this article we will be solving the dress shirt billowing issue once and for all and the best way to keep your dress shirt tucked in all day long.

 Next, your shirt needs to be the right length.
 When you tuck in a shirt that’s too short it’s likely to pop out with the slightest movement.